mabrarov/java_yatest/list-merge/README.md

 # List Merge

-Merges sorted in nin-decreasing order lists of \[0, 100\] integers into a single list.
+Merges multiple lists sorted in non-decreasing order into a single list sorted in non-decreasing order.

 Conditions